Attacking c-MARL More Effectively: A Data Driven Approach: Introduction

 \end{itemize}

-\textbf{Paper outline.} Section~\ref{sec:preliminary} discusses related works in adversarial attacks for DRL settings.
-We describe our proposed attack framework cMBA in Section~\ref{sec:method} for a fixed set of victim agents in Section 3.1-3.2 and detail the strategy to design a stronger attack by selecting the most vulnerable victim agents in Section 3.3.
+\textbf{Paper outline.} Section~\ref{sec:preliminary} discusses related works in adversarial attacks for DRL and present general background in c-MARL setting.
+We describe our proposed attack framework \textbf{c-MBA} in Section~\ref{subsec:cmba} for a fixed set of victim agents.
+In addition, we propose an alternative data-drive approach to determine the failure state for c-MBA in Section~\ref{subsec:data_drive_failure_state}.
+After that, we detail an adaptive strategy to design a stronger attack by selecting the most vulnerable victim agents in Section~\ref{sec:opt_adv_selection}.
 Section~\ref{sec:experiment} presents the evaluation of our approach on several standard c-MARL benchmarks.
 Finally, we summarize our results and future directions in Section~\ref{sec:conclusion}.